niermann/holoaverage/docs/outputs.rst

 Outputs
 =======

-Within the parameter file the output filename is specified by the :ref:`param-output` parameter.
+Within the parameter file the output filename is specified by the :ref:`param-output_name` parameter.
 This output file will always be a HDF5 file.
+The dataset names described below are prefixed by the value of the :ref:`param-output_prefix` parameter (which is empty by default).
+As example, if the value of ``output_prefix`` would be ``alpha_``, the dataset ``data`` is saved as ``alpha_data`` in the output file.
+By using the prefix multiple outputs can be written to the same HDF5 file.

-This file typically holds three datasets:
+The output file typically holds three datasets:

 The dataset ``data`` contains the averaged reconstruction of the normalized and drift aligned object holograms.
 If the defocus value for the individual holograms (as specified by the parameters :ref:`param-defocus_first` and :ref:`param-defocus_step`) is